radotzki/bootstrap/src/dropdown/docs/readme.md

 * `template-url`
   _(Default: `none`)_ -
   You may specify a template for the dropdown menu.
 Check the demos for an example.

+* `menu direction` -
+  You may add the class "dropdown-menu-right" to uib-dropdown-menu directive in order to place the menu in the right side.

 ### Additional settings `uibDropdownConfig`